jaclu/tmux-menus/README.md

 Override the default menu system with custom menus.

-**Important notes:**

-- All custom menus must define `D_TM_BASE_PATH` to point to the tmux-menus installation directory for support scripts to work correctly.

 ### Menu Position

 Default: `C` for tmux ≥ 3.2, `P` otherwise.
 Ignored when using whiptail/dialog.